Code imports

 This document has been migrated from help.launchpad.net as is, and has not yet been revised.
 The content might be outdated, links and images could be broken.
 We are aware and will fix any issues as soon as possible.

-If any of this is striking a chord, then you probably want to know about Launchpad’s code import system.
+If this is striking a chord, then you probably want to know about Launchpad’s code import system.

-Launchpad provides a free service which imports the trunk of a project from Subversion, CVS, or Git to Bazaar, or from Git to Git, and then keeps that import up to date.
+Launchpad provides a free service which imports the trunk of a project from Git repositories to Git, and then keeps that import up to date.
 This allows you to make your own branches from the project trunk, and keep them up to date by merging from trunk over time as you develop your feature.

 Trunk imports

-Launchpad supports the import of the primary development trunk of a project from CVS, SVN or Git.
-A good example is the Drupal project.
-Launchpad imports Drupal’s trunk as its “head” series in Launchpad.
+Launchpad supports the import of code from a remote repository.
+A good example is the snapd project.
+Launchpad imports snapd’s main branch as its “trunk” series in Launchpad.

-As you can see, there’s a Bazaar branch of Drupal’s code.
-Launchpad updates that branch regularly by importing the latest from Drupal’s trunk CVS repository.
-It works just like any other branch in Launchpad: you can see the latest commits and you can create your own Bazaar branch of it and then upload it back to Launchpad.
+As you can see, there’s a Git branch of snapd’s code.
+Launchpad updates that branch regularly by importing the latest changes from snapd’s GitHub repository.
+It works just like any other branch in Launchpad - you can see the latest commits, create your own branch of it, and then upload it back to Launchpad.

 Requesting an import